 The meeting was the first of its kind in the Parkinson’s community, providing the opportunity for people living with PD and care partners to share insights about life with the disease and those aspects that need more effective treatments.

 PDF Research Advocates, along with other community representatives, helped to highlight symptoms and side effects for which there are few effective treatments.
-For example, Research Advocates focused on disabling nonmotor symptoms, such as pain and cognitive decline and secondary movement symptoms and complications such as dyskinesia and freezing.
+For example, Research Advocates focused on disabling nonmotor symptoms, such as pain and cognitive decline and secondary movement symptoms and complications such as Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. and Temporary, involuntary inability to take a step or initiate movement..
 They also spoke about the need for medications that can provide a steadier therapeutic effect throughout the day.

 The PDF Research Advocates who represented the community were: